 Troubleshooting the above could be the quickest fix to sorting out your WiFi connectivity errors.
-Before troubleshooting be sure to back up any essential data to an external drive.
+Before troubleshooting is sure to back up any essential data to an external drive.
 As you may need to manipulate your account settings you could possibly lose any saved information on your computer.

 The first step in your troubleshooting process should be to set your WiFi network to private.
-Private networks can give better signal, which is ideal for playing at an has to offer.
+Private networks can give better signals, which is ideal for playing at an has to offer.
 These settings can be changed in the Network & Internet settings under the properties for your specific network.

 You can also try running the Network Troubleshooter on Windows which may pick up and automatically solve any connection errors that you are having.

 If none of the above options seem to work, it could be that your WiFi router has been damaged or needs replacement.
-You can optimise the connection to your router by bringing it closer to your device and check its internet connection using a hardwired Ethernet cable.
+You can optimize the connection to your router by bringing it closer to your device and check its internet connection using a hardwired Ethernet cable.
 You can also try restarting your router or even resetting it to default settings.
 Finally, if you are still having WiFI problems be sure to contact your local ISP, or internet service provider, to see if there is perhaps a bigger connection error.